In a rut when it comes to knowing what to post on Facebook? Frustrated because you can't get in front of your fans?

 14. Share a Picture of Your Business, Employees or Office

-People also LOVE to see behind the scenes stuff – so bring your camera to your next staff meeting, lunch or event!
+Likewise, people also LOVE to see behind the scenes stuff – so bring your camera to your next staff meeting, lunch or event!

 15. Get Personal

-This is where you, as a small business owner, have an inherent advantage over big brands.
+Another one of my Facebook post ideas is where you, as a small business owner, have an inherent advantage over big brands.

 Don’t be afraid to post a personal photo or story from time to time to differentiate yourself from the big brands your fans also follow.